 Currently StorPool has native support for Linux with KVM, LXC, LVM, Docker and any other technology compatible with the Linux storage stack, and appears as a standard SAN to other hypervisors/operating systems.
 StorPool is integrated with OpenStack, CloudStack, OpenNebula and supports OnApp, libvirt and Proxmox as well as custom cloud management solutions.
 It is compatible with many file systems, such as ext4 and XFS file systems, and with any system designed to work with a block device, e.g. databases and cluster file systems like OCFS and GFS.
 In the case of VMware/Windows, StorPool appears as one large block and is formatted with VMFS, NTFS or FAT.

 What Makes StorPool a Better Data Storage Solution?

 This simple answer is: StorPool just works.
 It’s fast.
 Reliable.
 Delivers on what it promises.

 Further, StorPool enables the implementation of converged/integrated infrastructure solutions, known as hyper-convergence.
-Our data storage software solution allows customers to run compute (virtual machines, applications, databases, etc.), on the same servers as the storage (StorPool).
+Users can run compute (virtual machines, applications, databases, etc.), on the same servers as the storage (StorPool).
 This is because StorPool is highly efficient, taking just 5-10% of the resources of each server and leaving the majority of resources available for running apps.
-This convergence of Storage and Compute loads, allows customers to increase levels of utilization, thus significantly reducing Total Cost of Ownership (TCO), and therefore boost Return on Investment (ROI).
+This convergence of storage and compute loads allows customers to increase levels of utilization, thus significantly reducing Total Cost of Ownership (TCO), and therefore boost Return on Investment (ROI).

 Read more on Advantages